Group Decision-Making System with Sentiment Analysis of Discussion Chat and Fuzzy Consensus Modeling: Methodology

 Let $X = \{x_1, x_2,…, x_n\}$ be a set of alternatives, and let $E = \{e_1, e_2,..., e_m\}$ represent a finite set of experts tasked with evaluating these alternatives.
 Each alternative is described by a set of features $F = \{f_1, f_2, ..., f_p\}$, which are used to assess the alternatives in terms of predefined criteria.

-Each expert $e_j$ provides a preference assessment, $Z = \{z_1, z_2,..., z_{m*p}\}$, for each feature, where the values “-1” - against, “0” - does not matter, and “1” – agreement.
+Each expert $e_j$ provides a preference assessment, $Z = \{z_1, z_2,..., z_{p}\}$, for each feature, where the values “-1” - against, “0” - does not matter, and “1” – agreement.
 These assessments express each expert's opinion on the desirability of using a particular feature value in the evaluation of an alternative.
 This approach highlights the relative importance each expert assigns to the feature in question when assessing alternatives.
 In order to ensure that more relevant or knowledgeable expert opinions have a greater impact on the final decision, the weight of each expert $e_j$ can be adjusted to reflect their relative importance or expertise in the domain, depending on the particular requirements of the task.

-GDM systems produce a ranked list of alternatives from the most preferred to the least preferred in $X$ by considering the preference values $Pref^{E_j}(X_i)$ given by each expert $e_j$, where $i$ ranges from 1 to $n$ and $j$ ranges from 1 to $m$. $Pref^{E_j}(X_i)$ – preference value of expert, $E_j$, about alternative, $X_i$, calculated by using Eq. \ref{eqpref}.
+GDM systems produce a ranked list of alternatives from the most preferred to the least preferred in $X$ by considering the preference values $Pref^{e_j}(x_i)$ given by each expert $e_j$, where $1 <= i <= n$ and $1 <= j <= m$. $Pref^{e_j}(x_i)$ – preference value of expert, $e_j$, about alternative, $x_i$, calculated by using Eq. \ref{eqpref}.